Signposts

 year.
 We trade emails and talk every year or two.
 I still have a 1985

-Taylor-Fladgate Vintage Port that Darrin gave me on my birthday in 1995.
+Taylor-Fladgate Vintage Port that Darrin gave to me in Atlanta on my

 Lee Evans and Elaine have stayed in touch over the years, and Lee now